osm2pgsql-dev/osm2pgsql-website/contribute/as-developer.md

 We are always looking for a helping hand for keeping the code up-to-date and bug-free, as well as, with implementing new features and performance improvements.
-This page gives some hints where to get started and outlines the expectations we have set for code development
+This page gives some hints where to get started and outlines the expectations we have set for code development.

 ## Where to Start